 LOTREL (amlodipine besylate and benazepril hydrochloride) by Novartis is angiotensin-converting enzyme (ace) in human subjects and in animals.
 Approved for hypertension in patients not adequately controlled on monotherapy with either agent, hypertension, hypertension.
 First approved in 1995.

-LOTREL is a fixed-dose oral combination of amlodipine besylate (a calcium channel blocker) and benazepril hydrochloride (an ACE inhibitor) used to treat hypertension in patients inadequately controlled on monotherapy.
-The combination works synergistically by reducing vascular resistance through calcium channel inhibition while simultaneously suppressing the renin-angiotensin-aldosterone system.
+LOTREL is a fixed-dose combination of amlodipine besylate (a calcium channel blocker) and benazepril hydrochloride (an ACE inhibitor) for oral use.
+It treats hypertension in patients not adequately controlled on monotherapy with either agent alone.
+The dual mechanism reduces blood pressure by inhibiting calcium influx into vascular smooth muscle and suppressing the renin-angiotensin-aldosterone system.

 angiotensin-converting enzyme (ACE) in human subjects and in animals.
 ACE is a peptidyl dipeptidase that catalyzes the conversion of angiotensin I to the vasoconstrictor substance angiotensin II.
 Angiotensin II also stimulates aldosterone secretion by the adrenal cortex.
 Inhibition of ACE results…